 The RSE curriculum is taught through a combination of PSHRE lessons and during form time SMSC sessions.
 Pupils receive 2 hours per fortnight of discrete PSHRE lessons in year 7, 8 and 9, with one hour per fortnight in years 10, 11, 12 and 13.
-All year groups receive RSE through their form group tutor time.
+All year groups receive additional RSE through their form group tutor time programme ("theme of the fortnight").